KevinPayravi/twitter-archive-to-mastodon/README.md

 * Replies and tweets that start with "@" are skipped

 Limitations:
+* ⚠️ Private Twitter Circle tweets will become public toots
-* I have no idea what happens if the script comes across a poll.
+* I have no idea what happens if the script comes across a poll
 * Alt text is not included since the archive doesn't include them
   * Luca was working on fetching alt text from Twitter in his notebook
 * Edit history isn't imported